adzerk/audience-ios-objc-sdk/docs/Custom tracking events.md

         self.type = @"custom";  //Don't change

-        // Only necessary when inheriting directly from VSDKTrackingEvent self.customType = @"customEvent"; // Change to match the desired name of the custom event }
+        // Only necessary when inheriting directly from VSDKTrackingEvent self.customType = @"customEvent"; // Change to match the desired type of the custom event }
     return self;
 }